numery009/Angular-Basic/README.md

         ng --version

+ # Project

  After creating a project we have to open the project on the visual studio.
 Then we will find the following files--

  1) Package.json -- It has all the dependencies and packages.
 (All the libraries will be available here.
 It also have scripts to       run and build the server.)

  2) Src -- This folder contains the main page.
 And that one is Index.html.
 This is the main page that load on the browser
     <app-root></app-root> this is the tag the root app component.

+ 3) Angular.json -- In this file we have to provide all the styles, scripts, assets.
+We can import bootstrap or anything on this     file.
+(We can do the same on the Index.html)

+ 4) App -- This folder inside the src folder.
+This folder contains all the component, services.

+ 5) App.Module.ts -- This is the entry point to angular.
+And this is the meeting place for all the components.
+If we have to add     a new component then we have to add on this file on the declarations.
+If we have to add a module then we have to add on the module.
+Provider will add all the services.
+Bootstrap will do the main app component.
+All the component will be type script       file.
+And it will be .ts .